 VirtualBox is an amazing free and open-source virtualization solution for those who want to try different distros (or experiment with stuff) without affecting your host system.
 There are numerous uses for it – go explore!

 Almost everyone uses 2-factor authentication to secure their online accounts.
 But usually, you need your smartphone along with an authentication app for the codes, right?
 Fret not, with Authy, an alternative to Google Authenticator, you’ll be able to sync 2FA codes across devices without the risk of losing them.
-You’ll need Google Chrome to install Authy’s app – but once installed, you won’t need Chrome to launch Authy.
+It is available for Android, iOS, Linux, Windows, and macOS as well.

 We’ve tried to list all the essential applications for a Linux user here.
 But then again, you might have a favorite that we’ve missed.